Charles Meysey-Thompson: Football career

 Thompson played football (as a forward) at Eton College and Cambridge University.
-Whilst at the University, he was selected as a late replacement for Henry Primrose to represent Scotland in a match against England on 24 February 1872.
+Whilst at the university, he was selected as a late replacement for Henry Primrose to represent Scotland in a match against England on 24 February 1872.
 It would appear that his only connection with Scotland was that the family owned property "north of the border".
 His brother Albert represented England who won the match by a single goal.

 Thompson followed his brother Albert and joined the Wanderers, for whom he made his first appearance on 14 February 1872 in a 6–1 victory over the Civil Service.
 Despite having only played one other match for them, he was selected for the Wanderers in their defence of the FA Cup in the 1873 FA Cup Final played at Lillie Bridge on 29 March 1873.
 In the final, the Wanderers defeated Oxford University 2–0, with goals from Arthur Kinnaird and Charles Wollaston.

 Thompson played a further four games for the Wanderers at the start of the 1873–74 season and played seven matches for them in total.

 He also played for the Old Etonians and in 1876 he was selected to play alongside his brother in the Cup Final match against his former club, the Wanderers.
 By now, the family had adopted the name "Meysey-Thompson", although Albert played under the name "Thompson" and Charles under the name "Meysey".
 Two other pairs of brothers played in this match; Francis and Hubert Heron lined up for the Wanderers, while the Etonians' team included Hon.
 Edward Lyttelton and his brother Hon.
 Alfred Lyttelton.
 This is the only occasion that two or more pairs of brothers have played in the same FA Cup Final.
 The match ended in a 1–1 draw and was replayed a week later; neither Charles nor Albert were selected for the replay (Charles being injured) which ended as a 3–0 victory to the full-strength Wanderers side.

 Later career

 Thompson was ordained as a Church of England priest and became curate at Whitby in 1873.
-In 1875, he became curate at St. Pancras in London for a year before becoming rector at Middle Claydon in Buckinghamshire in 1876.
+In 1875, he became curate at St. Pancras in London for a year before being installed as rector at Middle Claydon in Buckinghamshire in 1876.
 In 1881, he was visiting Utah in the United States in the hope of improving his declining health, but he died at Peoa on 11 September aged 31.

 In 1874, he married Emily Mary Walker, daughter of Sir James Walker, 1st Baronet, of Sand Hutton; they had one child, Harold James Meysey-Thompson, born in 1876.